cdmatters/twirps/README.md

 ####Data
 + *twirps_data_collection* is responsible for all data collection from Twitter
 + *twirps_data_assimilation* takes the raw data and generates some useful JSON
++ *twirps_data_investigation* provides analytical investigations of data using scikit and numpy

 ####Visualization
 + d3 force graph used to generate an intereactive map of tweets and retweets for MPs using 4 years data in run up to General Election 2015 *incomplete*